Quitch/GW-AI-Overhaul/README.md

    - Unique personality
  - Five new difficulties

-The boss personalities and those of their minions have not been changed.

 ## Installation

 This mod can be installed via the in-game Community Mod manager.